dearhive/MashShare/readme.txt

 * New: Use custom share texts and images for all buttons including Tweeter when free Mashshare Add-On "OpenGraph" is installed.
 * Use custom predefined hashtags for all posts with free Mashshare Add-On "OpenGraph"
 * Fix: Missing URLencode for shortcode function, prevents "not found" for tumblr button
+* Tweak: Use Current page for sharing and not permalink url when current page not_singular().
+(Compatibility for )

 = 2.1.9 =
 * Fix: If Twitter username is empty the plugin still appends "via @" at end of tweet